eflautt/ga-data-science/lessons/lesson-03/readme.md

 male | 0
 female | 1

 We can do this in pandas with the "get_dummies" method.
-Let's check it out in the demo.
+Let's check it out in practice.

 <a name="practice"></a>
 ## Independent Practice: Dummy Colors (15 mins)

 It's important to understand the concept before we use `get_dummies` so today we'll create dummy variables by hand.
 In future classes, we'll use `get_dummies` to create these.
-In fact, we'll be using dummy variables in almost every analysis you complete because in most fields it is very rare to only have continuous variables.
+In fact, we'll be using dummy variables in almost every analysis you complete because it is very rare to have continuous variables.

-> Instructor Note: Have each student draw a table like we did above on the white board or table.
+> Instructor Note: Have each student draw a table (like we did above) on the white board or table.

 Create dummy varibales for the variable "colors" that has 6 categories: blue, red, green, purple, grey, brown.
 Set grey as the reference.

-Answer:
+> Answer:
 	| color_blue | color_red | color_green | color_purple | color_brown
 --- | --- | --- | --- | --- | ---
 blue | 1 | 0 | 0 | 0 | 0